Error messages

 billingNotEnabled 403 This error returns when billing isn't enabled for the project.
 Enable billing for the project in the Google Cloud console.

 billingTierLimitExceeded 400 This error returns when the value of statistics.query.billingTier for an on-demand Job exceeds 100.
 This occurs when on-demand queries use too much CPU relative to the amount of data scanned.
-For instructions on how to inspect job statistics, see Managing jobs.
+For instructions on how to inspect job details, see Managing jobs.
 This error most often results from executing inefficient cross-joins, either explicitly or implicitly, for example due to an inexact join condition.
 These types of queries are not suitable for on-demand pricing due to high resource consumption, and in general they may not scale well.
-You can either optimize the query or switch to use flat-rate pricing to resolve this error.
+You can either optimize the query or switch to use the capacity-based (slots) pricing model to resolve this error.
 For information about optimizing queries, see Avoiding SQL anti-patterns.

 blocked 403 This error returns when BigQuery has temporarily denylisted the operation you attempted to perform, usually to prevent a service outage.
 Contact support for more information.